spatialos/gdk-for-unity/docs/content/set-up-new-project.md

 Open your Unity project in the Unity Editor by navigating to `workers/unity` from the root folder of your SpatialOS project.
 This triggers the following actions:

   * Unity downloads several required SpatialOS libraries.
-This may result in opening a brwoser windows prompting you to log in to your SpatialOS account.
+This may result in opening a browser windows prompting you to log in to your SpatialOS account.
 Please log in.

   > This only happens the first time you open the project or if the required libraries change.